hmrc/hmrc.github.io/index.md

 Hopefully the repositories that we produce are of use to other Open Source projects, but at worst they will provide real world examples of using the [Play Framework](https://playframework.com/), interacting with [MongoDB](https://www.mongodb.org/) using [ReactiveMongo](http://reactivemongo.org/), etc.

-Of course if you think there is a better way of doing something then submit a pull request or raise an issue - but don't send a letter, we are (Digital by default)[https://www.gov.uk/service-manual/start] after all.
+Of course if you think there is a better way of doing something then submit a pull request or raise an issue - but don't send a letter, we are [Digital By Default](https://www.gov.uk/service-manual/start) after all!

 ## Developer Documentation